Draft Communications Data Bill: Weakening encryption

-Former UK Prime Minister David Cameron openly expressed a desire for encryption to be weakened or encrypted data to be easily accessible to legal forces in order to tackle terrorism and crime.
-This viewpoint has been widely addressed as uninformed and greatly dangerous to the privacy and information of the general public because of the dangers that this initiative would entail.
+The UK Prime Minister at the time, David Cameron, expressed a desire for encryption to be weakened or encrypted data to be easily accessible to legal forces in order to tackle terrorism and crime.
+This idea has been widely described as uninformed and very dangerous to the privacy and information of the general public because of the dangers that this initiative would have entailed.

-A ban on encryption would result in all information stored online to be openly visible to anyone, this information would include data such as bank details that might be input on online shopping websites, addresses, personal details as well as private messages sent on messaging services such as iMessage and WhatsApp that all use encryption in order to protect the identity and information of their users.
+A ban on encryption would have resulted in all information stored online being openly visible to anyone.
+This information included data such as bank details that might be input on online shopping websites, addresses, personal details as well as private messages sent on messaging services such as iMessage and WhatsApp that used encryption in order to protect the identity and information of their users.

-The encryption measures currently in place work on the basis that no third party would be able to access the data and banning this practice would mean that it would open not only to the government but also to anyone interested because encryption measures are not set to be sensitive to certain access requests, they are fully protective of all data stored under those measures.
+The existing encryption measures worked on the basis that no third party would be able to access the data and banning this practice would have meant that it would open the data not only to the government but also to anyone interested in it, because encryption measures are not set to be sensitive to certain access requests, but instead fully protective of all data stored under those measures.

-Experts have made it clear that weakening or banning encryption would be extremely dangerous and damaging to the safety of the economic Internet environment and could have great repercussion on the information stored online and how it is used.
+Experts made it clear that weakening or banning encryption would be extremely dangerous and damaging to the safety of the economic Internet environment and could have had great repercussions on the information stored online and how it was used.

 Oversight

 The UK is unusual in the arrangement that Ministers sign off on warrants when the inspection of bulk collected data is requested by the security services.
-Just under 3 thousand warrants were requested and authorized in 2014 by the Secretary of State.
+Just under three thousand warrants were requested and authorised in 2014 by the Secretary of State.
 Typically, in most democracies, independent judges decide and sign off police warrants in the cases where surveillance is of an intrusive nature.

-Recently published Independent Review of Terrorism Legislation calls for UK to adopt the judicial authorisation as it is practised by other developed democracies.
+An Independent Review of Terrorism Legislation published in 2015 called for UK to adopt the judicial authorisation as it is practised by other developed democracies.

-There is a concern that No 10 will disregard the request for the reform of the oversight and the call for independent judges handling the sign off in the cases of highly intrusive surveillance.
+There was a concern that the Prime Minister's Office would disregard the request for the reform of the oversight and the call for independent judges handling the sign off in the cases of highly intrusive surveillance.

 Costs

-Costs have been estimated at £1.8bn over the next ten years.
-However the basis of the calculations used to reach this figure have not been made public.
+Costs were estimated at £1.8bn over the following ten years.
+However the basis of the calculations used to reach this figure was not made public.